 Once the sides are folded in, continue rolling away from you to seal in the sides and finish off your rice paper.

 Some people will argue that spring rolls are best served immediately, and while they are WONDERFUL eaten right away, we find that they also make a nice, easy, and quick pack-and-go lunch.

-We don’t recommend storing the spring rolls side by side (not wrapped in a paper towel) because the rice paper will stick to itself.
+We don’t recommend storing the spring rolls side by side (not wrapped in a paper towel) because the rolls will stick to each other.

 Feel free to get creative with your roll fillings.
 These are the perfect way to turn some leftover meat and fresh vegetables into a tasty and healthy, portable lunch!

-- ¼ lb shrimp, cooked and split in half
+- 1/4 lb shrimp, peeled, cooked, and split in half

 - 4 large lettuce leaves, hard veins removed